DamOConnor/fabric-graph-100/labs/lab03/lab03.md

 5. Add **relationship** to the graph via the Properties menu
  - Click on **Model** in the **Modes** section on the left-hand side
- - Click on the relationship `follows`
+ - Double-click on the relationship `follows`
  - Click on **Properties** and add in `relationship` as a `string`

 ![Add relationship](/labs/lab03/images/add-relationship.png)